MIS3640/WebApp-MBTA/reflection.md

 For the reflection aspect of the project, we felt we could divide the work up by each working on the paragraphs separately.
 Because we worked on the code all together, we were all on the same page and had the ability to work separately to contribute to the reflection.

-From a process point of view, we tested out wellesley hills, wellesley as our test case to see if it would correctly give a "no nearby stations" response or not as well as copley square, boston to test if it would give the correct station information response.
+From a process point of view, we tested out "Wellesley Hills, Wellesley" as our test case to see if it would correctly give a "No Nearby Stations" response as intended.
+As well as testing "Copley Square, Boston" to check for a correct station response.
 Having this idea helped frequently test our code to see if we were on the right path or not.